The Ed.D. Program

 - Three 16-week semesters (Fall, Spring, and Summer)

-- Two one-week intensive courses are required and will be completed on campus either in January or June corresponding to students’ cohort start date
+- Two: 3-day intensives courses are required and will be completed on campus (Lakeland, FL) either in March or June corresponding to students’ cohort start date

 - Comprehensive exam during the last semester of course work (Students may not advance to doctoral candidacy until they have passed the comprehensive exam and successfully completed all doctoral-level courses)